-If you’re already sold and just want to skip ahead, feel free to jump to the recipe.
+If you’re already sold and just want to skip ahead, feel free to jump to the recipe, which will explain how long to soak chickpeas to make falafel and how much baking soda to use in the soaking water and falafel mix.
 Or if you’d like to read more about my falafel experiment, feel free to read on to nerd out with me.

 why it’s important to add baking soda to falafel before frying